hypothesis/pyramid-sanity/README.md

 You can to check the order of tweens in your app with Pyramid's [`ptweens` command](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/commandline.html#displaying-tweens).
-As long as there are no tweens which access `request.GET` or `request.POST` above `pyramid_sanity.IngressTweenFactory`, or generate redirects below `pyramid_sanity.EgressTweenFactory`, you should be fine.
+As long as there are no tweens which access `request.GET` or `request.POST` above the input checking tweens, or generate redirects below output checking tweens, you should be fine.

 You can force the order with Pyramid's
 [explicit tween ordering](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/hooks.html#explicit-tween-ordering)